 Content that originated from a third party must also have an attribution statement that discloses where the content first appeared.
 For example, if a consumer writes a review on Influenster for a Samsung product and that review is imported by Samsung, the review displayed on Samsung’s website will show the attribution "This content first appeared on influenster.com."
 If the same content is syndicated from Samsung to Target, the review on Target's website will show the same attribution statement as on Samsung's website.

 Bazaarvoice can remove all the previous product reviews to avoid confusion with reviews about the updated product.
 We strongly recommended that you mention the update or improvements in the product description.
 For more information, refer to the syndication guidelines.

-Contact Bazaarvoice Client Care for information about the policies, rules, and guidelines regarding rejecting reviews.
+Contact Bazaarvoice Support for information about the policies, rules, and guidelines regarding rejecting reviews.